 It may not always be possible to identify the exemption requirement prior to the audit.
-In such cases, the exemption will be recorded by the auditor in the Executive Summary section of the Audit Report and will be validated and verified by the auditing SQO 's QC process.
+In such whether exempted or not.

-All aircraft fleets recorded on the Operator's AOC shall be accounted for in the Executive Summary whether exempted or not.
+Audit Report and will be validated and verified by the auditing SQO 's QC process.

-The SQO's representatives shall agree any exemptions with the Operator.
-The Operator shall, in turn, ensure that the Audit, with the exemption(s) is still fit for their purpose, including any third party stakeholders requirements.
+All aircraft fleets recorded on the Operator's AOC shall be accounted for in the Executive Summary turn, ensure that the Audit, with the exemption(s) is still fit for their purpose, including any third party stakeholders requirements.
 In order to continue to meet relevant ICAO SARPs, exemptions shall only be applied where the criteria in this section of the SCPM is met.